swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 **Request**

 <div class="notice--warning">
       ⚙️ This is an example for the sample environment.
-Please, replace the placeholder ${VERIFICATION_ID} with the actual ID of the verification, or just ensure the shell variable VERIFICATION_ID has already been set accordingly.
+Please, replace the placeholder <code>${VERIFICATION_ID}</code> with the actual ID of the verification, or just ensure the shell variable <code>VERIFICATION_ID</code> has already been set accordingly.
 </div>

 ```bash